 Since manufacturers derive paperboard primarily from trees, it’s incredibly renewable—with one major catch.
 The timber sourced for paperboard must be from sustainably managed forests.
 This means the chain of custody throughout the entire supply process must be geared toward reducing the carbon footprint while leaving a positive impact on the environment and communities where these forests stand.

-For instance, the Forest Stewardship Council (FSC) certifies forests as responsibly managed if they demonstrate a commitment to “a developed set of 10 principles and 57 criteria” outlined by the FSC.
+For instance, the Forest Stewardship Council (FSC) certifies forests as responsibly managed if they demonstrate a commitment to “a developed set of 10 principles and 57 criteria” it outlines.
 Other entities similarly committed to sustainable forestry provide verifiable certifications as well, including the nonprofits Sustainable Forest Initiative (SFI) and Programme for the Endorsement of Forest Certification (PEFC), among others.

 Post-Consumer Recycled Paperboard

-If you aspire for a more vibrant or visually dynamic packaging design, you may want to consider post-consumer recycled paperboard.
+If you aspire for a more vibrant or visually dynamic folding carton design while promoting sustainability, you may want to consider post-consumer recycled paperboard.

 Notably, most post-consumer recycled paperboard contains up to 30% recycled fiber, depending on the caliper or strength required for the substrate.
 This gives you the ability to employ eye-grabbing designs while demonstrating to consumers your commitment to sustainability.